On the Persistence of QPOs During the SGR 1806-20 Giant Flare: METHODS

 For each segment, we divide our data into 4096 equal-length bins in time, which therefore last exactly $2^{-12}$ seconds each, and use the binned data to construct a power density spectrum from a fast Fourier transform.
 The resulting spectrum for each segment therefore extends to a Nyquist frequency of 2048~Hz in intervals of 1~Hz.
 Instead of the commonly-used Leahy normalization of the power density spectrum \citep{1983ApJ...266..160L}, in which the mean power for pure Poisson noise is 2, we use a normalization in which the mean for Poisson noise is 1, to match the assumption of \citet{1975ApJS...29..285G}, which we follow in our analysis of the power density spectrum.
 Our analysis does not consider frequencies below 10~Hz, because lower frequencies have greater red noise contributions from the pulse profile and the overall decay of the emission.
+We need to consider frequencies at least this low given the reports of some QPOs in the $10-20$~Hz range.
+The contribution of the red noise in the vicinity of 10~Hz is small, which means that our conclusions are insensitive to the precise choice of the frequency floor.

 Our Bayesian search for QPOs compares two models:

 \begin{enumerate}

 \item Red noise model: there is a red noise component, so that the non-Poisson power density at frequency $f$ is